Spectral Diffusion Models on the Sphere: Abstract

 \section{Abstract}

 Diffusion models provide a principled framework for generative modeling via stochastic differential equations and time-reversed dynamics.
-Extending spectral diffusion approaches to spherical data, however, raises nontrivial geometric and stochastic issues that are absent in the Euclidean setting.
+However, extension of spectral diffusion approaches to spherical data raises nontrivial geometric and stochastic issues that are absent in the Euclidean setting.

 In this work, we develop a diffusion modeling framework defined directly on finite-dimensional spherical harmonic representations of real-valued functions on the sphere.
 We show that the spherical discrete Fourier transform maps spatial Brownian motion to a constrained Gaussian process in the frequency domain with deterministic, generally non-isotropic covariance.
-This induces modified forward and reverse-time stochastic differential equations in the spectral domain.
+This induces modified forward- and reverse-time stochastic differential equations in the spectral domain.

-As a consequence, spatial and spectral score matching objectives are no longer equivalent, even in the band-limited setting, and the frequency-domain formulation introduces a geometry-dependent inductive bias.
-We derive the corresponding diffusion equations and characterize the induced noise covariance.\\ \textbf{Keywords:} Diffusion models, Score-based generative modeling, Spherical harmonics, Spectral diffusion, Spherical data, Stochastic differential equations\\ \textbf{MSC Classification:} 60H10, 42C10, 62H11
+As a consequence, spatial and spectral score matching objectives are generally no longer equivalent, even in the band-limited setting.
+We establish a quantitative relationship between the two objectives, showing that the geometry-induced covariance of the spectral noise gives rise to a distinct, geometry-dependent inductive bias.
+We also derive the corresponding forward and reverse diffusion equations and characterize the induced noise covariance.\\ \textbf{Keywords:} Diffusion models, Score-based generative modeling, Spherical harmonics, Spectral diffusion, Spherical data, Stochastic differential equations\\ \textbf{MSC Classification:} 60H10, 42C10, 62H11